Liam-Pogi/SCHOOL-PROJECT-JEEZ/README.md

         newNode->next = *head;
     }
 }

-Click here to see the full source code
 ```
+👉Click here to see the full source code

 ## 🔗 Stacks
 	 🎥 https://asciinema.org/a/bzWGHqBby0W0MGMsKjJSRM4VP